snacktavish/OpenTree_SSB2020/TreeComparison.md

 By using a starting tree and alignment, Physcraper, takes advantage of loci that previous researchers have assessed and deemed appropriate for the phylogentic scope.
 The search is limited to taxa that have been labeled as taxa within a user specified taxon or monophyletic group, or within the ingroup of the starting tree.

-These automated tree can provide a quick inference or potential relationships, of problems in the taxonomic assignments of sequences, and flag areas of potential systematic interest.
+These automated tree can provide a quick inference of potential relationships, of problems in the taxonomic assignments of sequences, and flag areas of potential systematic interest.

 We will update https://tree.opentreeoflife.org/curator/study/view/ot_350 Crous P.W., Verkley G., Christensen M., Castaneda-ruiz R.F., & Groenewald J.Z.
 2012.
 How important are conidial appendages?.
 Persoonia, 28: 126-137.